 Air travel is where things get confusing.
 With all the rules about carry-on limits and liquids on airplanes, it’s no wonder you might be a little panicked about what’s legal, and what to expect.
 Here’s what you need to know.

 Expressed Milk And Air Travel

-Expressed breast milk is allowed through airport security (even if your child is not with you) and is not subject to the volume limitation of typical liquids (source).
+According to the Transportation Security Administration (TSA), expressed breast milk is allowed through airport security (even if your child is not with you) and is not subject to the volume limitation of typical liquids (source).
 It is in the category of “medicines,” so the rules do not apply.
 However, it is still subject to screening.

-There are no detectable adverse effects to your milk from going through the x-ray machine, but if you’d prefer it does not go through the machine, tell the TSA agent and they can do an alternative screening.
+There are no detectable adverse effects to your milk from going through the x-ray machine; but if you’d prefer it does not go through the machine, tell the TSA agent and they can do an alternative screening.
 You may also ask to stay with the milk through the screening process to ensure they follow protocol and not contaminate the milk.

 They may request you transfer a small amount of your milk to a separate container to test for explosives.
 After testing, the sampled milk will need to be discarded as it is no longer sterile, but the rest of your milk in the original containers will be fine.